 - Keep an accurate accounting record of all the township's accounts and transactions

-- Other miscellaneous dutes as defined by Ohio Revised Code
+- Other miscellaneous duties as defined by Ohio Revised Code

-Howland Township residents pay $13.50 per thousand dollars of valuation for township services which consist of police, fire and road.
-This consists of 10 mils inside millage (collected as a levy without being voted on by the people of a taxing district) and 3.5 mils (voted upon and approved by the majority of voters).
-These valuable services have been maintained without any voted millage since 1988.
+Howland Township residents pay $18.25 per thousand dollars of valuation for township services which consist of police, fire and road.
+This consists of 3.5 mils inside millage (collected as a levy without being voted on by the people of a taxing district) and 14.75 mils (voted upon and approved by the majority of voters).

 Surrounding townships like Bazetta (18.80), Brookfield (22.20), Liberty (28.00), and Warren (22.75) have a higher tax rate for township services than Howland.